 How you may access credit eligibility information that we hold about you

 First contact the company’s Privacy Compliance Manager on telephone: (07) 5313 4083, or post to: PO Box 650 Mooloolaba, QLD, 4557, or email email@example.com.

 In accordance with Section 21T and Code Obligation 19, at your request, we will:

 Following your successful request, access will be provided by the Privacy Compliance Manager, who will facilitate the provision of a print out of your information stored in the company’s Specialist Lending System.
-Any denial of access will be in writing, with the reason/s explained and details of the company’s internal disputes resolution process, relevant external resolution scheme and the Office of the Australian Information Commission, to which you may lodge a complaint if not satisfied with the company’s explanation.
+Any denial of access will be in writing, with the reason/s explained and details of the company’s internal disputes resolution process, AFCA and the Office of the Australian Information Commission, to which you may lodge a complaint if not satisfied with the company’s explanation.

 How you may seek the correction of credit information and credit eligibility information that we hold

 Once you have inspected the personal credit information we hold on file about you, you may inform our Privacy Compliance Manager if you have discovered any information that is inaccurate, out-of-date, incomplete, irrelevant or misleading.